 - 1. In the SBC local management portal, navigate to VoIP > Media in the navigation tree under Administration. - 2.
-Under Media Profiles, click Add.
+Under the Media Profiles area, click Add.

 The Media Profiles window pops up.

 3. To enable the Default Media Profile, configure the following: